ykotseruba/attention_and_driving/README.md

 If you used this repository in your research, please cite:

 ```
+@article{kotseruba2022practical,
+  title={Attention for Vision-Based Assistive and Automated Driving: A Review of Algorithms and Datasets},
+  author={Kotseruba, Iuliia and Tsotsos, John K},
+  journal={IEEE Transactions on Intelligent Transportation Systems},
+  year={2022}
+}

 @article{kotseruba2021behavioral,
   title={Behavioral Research and Practical Models of Drivers' Attention},
   author={Kotseruba, Iuliia and Tsotsos, John K},